MoussaGRICHE/car_moto_tracking_Jetson_Nano_Yolov8_TensorRT/README.md

 	scp jetson_name@jetson_server:path_to_frame_in_jetson/frame_for_line.jpg  ${root}/utils/frame_for_line.jpg

-4- On your PC, launch the python script draw_line.py to draw the line(s) and get the points.
+4- On your PC, launch the python script draw_line.py to draw the line and get the points.

 	python3 ${root}/utils/draw_line.py